Adult Vision: 41 to 60 Years of Age

 Losing this focusing ability for near vision, called presbyopia, occurs because the lens inside the eye becomes less flexible.
 This flexibility allows the eye to change focus from objects that are far away to objects that are close.
 People with presbyopia have several options to regain clear near vision.
 They include:

-- Eyeglasses, including single vision reading glasses and multifocal lenses
+- Eyeglasses, including reading glasses, bifocals, and progressive lenses.

-- Contact lenses, including monovision and bifocal lenses
+- Contact lenses, including monovision and multifocal lenses.

 As you continue to age, presbyopia becomes more advanced.
 You may notice that you need to change your eyeglass or contact lens prescriptions more frequently than you used to.
 Around age 60, these changes in near vision should stop, and prescription changes should occur less frequently.